Regional Director, Gift Planning/Gift Planning Officer

 - Bachelor's degree required.
 Master's degree preferred.

 - 8 years of fundraising experience in planned giving, major gifts, and/or annual giving (or 5 years with Master's degree).
 Planned giving training will be provided as needed if background of candidate is primarily major or annual giving.

 - Superb listening and interpersonal skills.
 Ability to exude personal warmth, maturity, and sophistication when representing Planned Parenthood in the field.

 - Strong hands-on computer skills, mathematical aptitude, and ability to master legal and tax issues related to charitable giving.

 - Ability to work independently toward shared goals and to solve problems thoughtfully and quickly.

-Planned Parenthood Federation of America is an equal employment opportunity employer and is committed to maintaining a non-discriminatory work environment, and does not discriminate against any employee or applicant for employment on the basis of race, color, religion, sex, national origin, age, disability, veteran status, marital status, sexual orientation, gender identity, or any other characteristic protected by applicable law.
-Planned Parenthood is committed to creating a dynamic work environment that values diversity and inclusion, respect and integrity, customer focus, and innovation.
+PPFA participates in the E-Verify program.
+We are an equal opportunity employer and are committed to maintaining a non-discriminatory work environment.
+PPFA does not discriminate against any employee or applicant for employment on the basis of race, color, religion, sex, national origin, age, disability, veteran status, marital status, sexual orientation, gender identity, or any other characteristic protected by applicable law.
+We're committed to creating a dynamic work environment that values diversity and inclusion, respect and integrity, customer focus, and innovation.